enthooz/jirad/README.md

 * `timestamp` creates attributes of the type `Rubira::Timestamp` (which is essentially `DateTime`)

-Please wonder around the code a bit and let me know what you think---questions, suggestions, and criticisms are all welcome.
+Please wander around the code a bit and let me know what you think---questions, suggestions, and criticisms are all welcome.

 ## TODO